Yoast/developer/docs/development/environment/setup.md

 Some of our plugins contain tests that are only run on multisite.
 To run those tests, select your PHPUnit configuration and add the `WP_MULTISITE` flag with value `1` in the command line section of the settings.

 ## Installing the plugins
-To have the complete set of Yoast plugins, clone the following repositories in your: `/plugins/` folder.
+To have the complete set of Yoast plugins, clone the following repositories in your `/plugins/` folder.

 Yoast SEO with the addons: